 Of course, that beer was probably quite different from what breweries put out today.
 Even so, there is little wonder why drinking beer has come to be such a popular and entertaining activity.

-As beer made its way travelling across the Middle East through the Mediterranean and into Europe, the forms of beer developed that made use of the prolific supply of grains, such as barley.
+As beer made its way traveling across the Middle East through the Mediterranean and into Europe, the forms of beer developed that made use of the prolific supply of grains, such as barley.
 In the Middle Ages, the modern beers that people think of today were finally brewed, using the malting process.
 Hops were then added to the process somewhere around the 1300s AD, and the ancestors of today’s beer became more recognizable.

-How to Celebrate Drink Beer Day
+How to Celebrate National Drink Beer Day

-Held annually, this exciting holiday is recognised in many different countries across the globe and taking part could not be easier.
-Try out these fun ideas for celebrating Drink Beer Day, or get creative and come up with some other unique activities.
+Held annually, this exciting holiday is recognized in many different countries across the globe and taking part could not be easier.
+Try out these fun ideas for celebrating National Drink Beer Day, or get creative and come up with some other unique activities.
 The only important thing on this day?
 It is required to Drink Beer!

 Sample a New Kind of Beer

-With hundreds of different new and traditional varieties available, Drink Beer Day gives all drinkers a wonderful opportunity to sample both local and internationally brewed ales and lagers.
+With hundreds of different new and traditional varieties available, National Drink Beer Day gives all drinkers a wonderful opportunity to sample both local and internationally brewed ales and lagers.

 Although, of course, just any old beer will do on this day, it might be fun to make it special by trying something new and adventurous.
-Here are just a few interesting options for beer-trying that can take the Drink Beer Day experience to the next level:
+Here are just a few interesting options for beer-trying that can take the National Drink Beer Day experience to the next level:

 - Helles German Beer.
 This one is ideal for an end of summer cool off.
 Like pilsners, these are light and sweet, but with a deeper malt taste and a bit of a leaning toward spicy hops.